FAQ

 What checks are carried out before loading the data?

-We can't check every file for every publisher and institution by eye as this would leave no time to do anything else!
-But over 99.9% of the data are collected with no problems and it is only in a very tiny minority of cases that errors occur, such as a publisher or institution changing credentials, a server being unavailable, or a failure of one of the sanity checks mentioned below.
+The vast majority of the data are collected with no problems, and it is only in a very tiny minority of cases that errors occur, such as a publisher or institution changing credentials, a server being unavailable, or a failure of one of the sanity checks mentioned below.

 Data go through several stages before they are accepted into the database.

-- We then run a program over the files, which performs around a dozen sanity checks to ensure that the files are formatted correctly, that identifiers are present, that titles are not incomplete or missing, and that the file format and structure are correct
+1. We run a series of automated checks to ensure that the files are formatted correctly, that identifiers are present and properly formatted, that titles are not incomplete or missing, that values do not fall outside of possible bounds, and that the file format and structure are correct

 How JUSP works with other systems and services